There are many apparent gray areas when it comes to assisted living. So what is assisted living and is it a good idea?

-Often it is senior children caregivers who have to devote much of their time to looking after their parent.
-In many cases, this can mean the care-givers retirement plans have to be put on the back-burner.
+Often it is senior children caregivers who have to devote much of their time to looking after their parents.
+In many cases, this can mean the care-giver’s retirement plans have to be put on the back-burner.

 There is a fairly new caregiver option that has worked out well in many cases.
 In many cities close to learning facilities, students will exchange free accommodation in return for helping look after the senior.
 This option can be a winning situation for all concerned.

 The senior has company on almost a daily basis, the pressure is taken off of family caregivers, and the student can ease the financial burden of paying for accommodation.